 I’ve been going down memory lane lately, reviewing my old photos from this trip on my Flickr account.
 Taken with a simple point & shoot camera, without much editing, I’ve decided to spruce them up with Photoshop.
 How times have changed!
 I was single and looking younger in 2009, and on an adventure.

 My one day in Santo Domingo was an eye-opener.
-Although many think of sandy beaches when somebody mentions vacationing in the Dominican Republic, few realize that this country’s capital city is the home of the oldest permanent European settlement the New World.
+Although many think of sandy beaches when somebody mentions vacationing in the Dominican Republic, there’s more to it.
+Few realize that this country’s capital city is the home of the oldest permanent European settlement the New World.
 For history lovers, Santo Domingo is a key city to visit when touring the Caribbean.

-The historic Colonial City (Ciudad Colonial – known colloquially as Zona Colonial) was originally established by Christopher Columbus’ younger brother, Bartholomew, in 1502 on the east bank of the Ozama River.
+The historic Colonial City (Ciudad Colonial – known colloquially as Zona Colonial) was originally established by Christopher Columbus’ younger brother, Bartholomew, in 1502.
+It was located on the east bank of the Ozama River.
 Its current area spreads across 5 square kilometres, and is located on the west bank of the river that cuts through the city.

 Santo Domingo was the central base for exploration for the Spanish in the early 16th century.
 Many of the buildings built in this early period still stand today and make up the key landmarks that you can visit during a walking tour of the Zona Colonial.